What comes to your mind when you hear the word “fall party”?

 Get your guests in the autumn mood by utilizing these easy tricks to decorate your entire home- in less than one hour!

-- Cover every surface in burlap!
-Okay, maybe not every surface, but consider some areas in your home that could use a touch of this rustic fabric.
-Use a moderately thin piece as a table runner, add a burlap bow to the back of each dining room chair, or think about purchasing this simple table cloth from Target, found here.
+Consider some areas in your home that could use a touch of burlap for a rustic fall vibe.
+Use a moderately thin piece as a table runner, add a burlap bow to the back of each dining room chair, or think about purchasing a simple burlap tablecloth.

-- Wrap twine bows around mason jars and use them to hold silverware, candles (be careful!), candy, or any other miscellaneous items you have laying around.
 To add some depth to the bow, use a piece of twine about four times as long as you would originally need, and fold it in half twice.
-Snip the ends, wrap your bow, and admire your cure decor!
+Snip the ends, wrap your bow, and admire your cute decor!

-- Purchase a garland of autumn leaves (like these ones here) to string over your front door, mantle, or stairway banister.
+Purchase a garland of autumn leaves to string over your front door, mantle, or stairway banister.
 You can also set up an area against a flat wall to create a fun, fall backdrop, perfect for photo-ops!!